GCY/Pulse-Oximeter-with-MAX3010X/README.md

 The ratio R between these two wavelengths is defined with the following equations:
 R = (red_ac/red_dc) / (ir_ac/ir_dc)

-Or it can also be Beer-Lambert Law
+Or it can also be Beer-Lambert Law:
 R = log(red_ac) / log(ir_ac)

 Linear Regression model of SpO2 = a + b * R-ratio